 “The rest of the county and even Canada, they’ve been able to train and skate throughout the summer, so I don’t really think it will effect the players at all … they’ll come in for the extended training camp, and then they’re getting another three full months of skating and training.”

-With the addition of the Cranbrook Colts to the BCHL, this year’s realignment to two Conferences has split the league into essentially East and West teams which, coincidentally, will keep Interior teams isolated from the Mainland teams.
+With the addition of the Cranbrook Bucks to the BCHL, this year’s realignment to two Conferences has split the league into essentially East and West teams which, coincidentally, will keep Interior teams isolated from the Mainland teams.

 Team travel will be restricted to their regional cohorts, and current restrictions allow up to 50 people on the ice and in the stands, which doesn’t leave a lot of room for spectators or revenue.